 e.
 Absences or Cancellations: Makeup lessons are not given for any missed lessons that are not canceled by the director or instructor.
 If the lesson IS canceled by the director or instructor, a makeup lesson will be given prior to June of 2021 as deemed necessary.

 f.
 Weather Related Cancellations: Should The Fuse have to cancel classes due to weather conditions or any other emergency situation, The Fuse will notify affected students in a timely manner.
 Dancers should not assume the studio is closed based on any other factors and should wait to hear from a staff member of The Fuse.
 School closings have no effect on the studio being open or closed.
 We will notify all affected dance families of a studio closure promptly, once the decision has been made.

 a.
 All costumes are made to order and consist of a deposit for each costume (number of costumes will be determined by each dancer’s schedule).
-The cost of the deposit is $75 for youth sizes and $90 for adult sizes.
+The cost of the deposit is $75 for youth sizes and $100 for adult sizes.
 The size of your child’s costume is not determined by their age, rather by where their individual measurements align with the costume companies’ guidelines.
-These deposits are due in November 2021 (exact due date TBA).
-Remaining balances will be due in spring of 2022 (exact date TBA).
+These deposits are due on October 14, 2023.
+Remaining balances will be due in spring of 2024 (exact date TBA).
 Costume charges cover the following: costume, accessories, embellishments, and alterations.
 Students/parents are responsible for the purchase of their own shoes, tights, hair and makeup supplies as directed by their instructor.